Skip to main content

 Cloud Log ProvidersAWS CloudWatch, Azure Monitor, Google Cloud Logging

 All observability and cloud log integrations are read-only.
-Edgedive never modifies your monitoring configuration, log groups, or workspaces.
+Struct never modifies your monitoring configuration, log groups, or workspaces.

 Work & Collaboration